scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

 The main difference with other traits resides in how these traits are implemented.
 In the case of a _typeclass_ the trait's implementations are expressed through `given ... as` type definitions, and not through classes that `extends` the trait linearly.

-In addition to these given instances, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
+In addition to these given instances, other constructs like extension methods, context bounds and type lambdas allow a concise and natural expression of _typeclasses_.